Vivian-Tung/sudoku-vocabulary-app/Iteration2UserStories.md

 1) As a novice user, I want there to be a stopwatch timer so that I can see how long it takes for me to solve the sudoku.

+- This will probably be displayed on the top of the screen or within some other button at the top of the screen.

 2) As an expert user, I want to be able to save/load a game in progress so so that I can stop and resume playing at my own convenience.

+- This will also have a button at the top or be joint all in one button with the timer included.

 3) As an expert user, I would like to be able to switch the look of the application between light and dark themes so that I have a better time using the application in different lighting conditions.

+- This will probably be a button with a "moon" symbol indicating light or dark mode.

 4) As a beginner language learner, I want a list of vocabulary words that I keep getting wrong so that I can focus more on the mistaken words to improve my knowledge.

+- This will appear in the word bank option from the home menu, probably with a button named "mistaken words".

 5) As a medium language learner, I want the option of having a "favourite" option for the vocabulary words so that I can refer back to it.
 For example, clicking the unfilled in bookmark beside the word will put it into the bookmarked words page.

+- This will also be happening in the word bank option from the home menu, buttons will have the bookmark symbol and when clicking it, it will be saved in a favorite button.

 6) As a language teacher, I want a pronunciation feature for the words so my students could learn how to say it.
+- This will be a feature on the pop-up screen when pressing a cell on the Soduko board.
+It will probably have the speaker symbol which then produces a text to speech audio when clicking the symbol.

 **Add user stories and examples for the following additional requirements, with a plan to implement these in iteration 3:**